rolgalan/git-recipes/README.md

 Useful git tricks I've learnt using Git that might save your life some time.

 ## Introduction
-Git is an amazing tool, really powerful, but a bit complex as well.
-Many people I know are sticked to a [stupid interface][itbwtcl] where the options are nothing more than commit/checkout/push/pull/stash.
+Git is an amazing tool, really powerful, but quite complex as well.
+Many people I know are sticked to a [stupid interface][itbwtcl] where the options are no more than *commit/checkout/fetch/push/pull/stash*.
 Most of them get really embarrassed anytime something unexpected happens, because they're not aware of all the git possibilities.

-Each time I do something I don't like on a repository, I look for some solution, because I know you always will find a fix for almost any mess you'd done on git.
+Each time I do something I don't like, I look for some solution, because you always will find a fix for almost any mess you'd done on git.

 ## Basic Concepts

 [Difference between HEAD^n and HEAD~n][headsdiff]

 ## How to write a commit message
-This is not a real trick involving commands, but is one of the most important things I've learned of Git: *commit messages matter*.
+This is not a real trick involving commands, but is one of the most important things I've learned of Git: **commit messages matter**.
 I encourage you to [read this amazing article][gitcommit] explaining why you should really care about it and give some tips to mastering commit messages.

 IMHO, git is not only a versioning tool, but a really good documentation on the project.
 While commenting a method explain how this method works, having a look to the repository history may help a new developer to understand how things are done.
-Adding a new feature, implementing a new request, fixing a bug... the whole process of developing these things could be better understood taking a look over the repository history.
-How your code change, tells a story.
+Adding a new feature, implementing a new request, fixing a bug... the whole process of developing these things could be better understood taking a look over the repository history. **How your code change, tells a story**.
 And good commit messages are the best narrator to deeply understand it and place the reader on the right context.

 ## Retrieving info

-How to know the lattest commit commit changing a certain file?
+Get a list with the historic of commits modifiying a file (first line, the newest commit):

+* `git rev-list --pretty=oneline HEAD FILENAME`

+Displays a detailed diff log with the modifications in each commit for a certain file.
+Notice this is the expanded information of the list displayed with the previous command.

 * `git log -p [--follow] [-1] FILENAME`

-Display all the files changed on a commit:
+Display all the files changed on a commit (both commands prints the same):

 * `git show --pretty="" --name-only COMMIT_HASH`
+* `git diff-tree --no-commit-id --name-only -r COMMIT_HASH`

+In which commit some *source code* was introduced?

+ * `git log --pretty=oneline -S "CODE_STRING_TO_SEARCH" --source --all`

+     If you need to search with a regular expresion change `-S` by `-G`.

 ## Rewritting history
 Modify last commit message:

 * `git commit --ammend -m "New fancy message"`
-* `git commit --ammend` Will prompt editor with the old message to modify.
+* `git commit --ammend` Opens editor with the old message for modifying.

-Forgot to add some files to last commit
+Forgot to add some files to last commit?
+Just add them now and ammend it!:

-* `git add FILENAME` (repeat as needed)
+* First, add the files `git add FILENAME`, then different options:
-* `git commit --amend` Will prompt editor with the old message to have a chance to rewrite.
+ * `git commit --amend` Opens editor with the old message to rewrite.
-* `git commit --amend -C HEAD` Was last message right?
-Reuse it and not show editor.
+ * `git commit --amend -C HEAD` Don't open the editor and reuse last message.
-* `git commit --amend --no-edit` Another way to not prompt editor an reuse last message.
+ * `git commit --amend --no-edit` Another way to reuse last commit message.

 Modify **n** last commit messages (n = number of commits to change).
 Also, if you know the number of the eldest commit to be modified, you can point to its parent: